 The Equality Act outlines that a person cannot be treated differently because they belong to, or appear to belong to, a particular age or range of ages.

 A common claim regarding age discrimination comes from older staff members who believe they have been overlooked for training or promotion by their superiors for younger colleagues.

-Someone has a disability if they have a physical or mental impairment or condition that has a substantial and long-term effect on their ability to undertake regular daily activities.
+Someone can be qualified as having a disability if they have a physical or mental impairment or condition that has a substantial and long-term effect on their ability to undertake regular daily activities.

-If you would like to hear more about preventing disability discrimination, we have a sister-site[https://www.careerswithdisabilities.com] dedicated to helping inclusive employers hire disabled jobseekers and helping employers best understand how to be a Disability-Friendly employer.
+If you would like to hear more about preventing disability discrimination, we have a sister site, Careers with Disabilities.
+This site is dedicated to helping inclusive employers hire disabled jobseekers and helping employers best understand how to be a Disability-Friendly employer.

-If a person classifies themselves as, or is perceived by others as, transsexual, transgender, trans male or trans female, they are protected from gender reassignment discrimination.
-To be covered by the Equality Act, the person does not have any prerequisites in terms of the stage of their transition.
+If a person classifies themselves as, or is perceived by others as transgender, they are protected from gender reassignment discrimination.
+To be covered by the Equality Act, the person does not have to have any prerequisites in terms of the stage of their transition, such as surgical reassignments.